 Not surprisingly, Nichols was proactive in preparing the Steely Dan catalog for CD release.

-However, when it came time to master Aja for its first CD release, Steve Hoffman mastered it at Bruce Botnick’s Digital Magnetics studio in Hollywood from the original analog tape, not Nichols’s digital transfer.
+According to mastering engineer Steve Hoffman, when it came time to master Aja for its first CD release, Hoffman mastered it at Bruce Botnick’s Digital Magnetics studio in Hollywood from the original analog tape, not Nichols’s digital transfer.
 According to Hoffman, the Aja master tape “sounded quite dull” and had a “midrange suckout problem,” which he attributed to it being mixed on horn speakers that exaggerated the midrange.
 So, Hoffman’s mastering “fill[ed] in the midrange hole” by boosting the mids a bit, but was otherwise a flat transfer of the analog master.

-MCA pressed around 5,000 CDs with Hoffman’s mastering, but as many as 4,000 of them were destroyed when the band decided they wanted Nichols to have control of their CD releases.
-While Hoffman’s mastering wasn’t supposed to be released, some nonetheless eventually found their way into stores.
+In Hoffman's telling, MCA pressed around 5,000 CDs with Hoffman’s mastering, but as many as 4,000 of them were destroyed when the band decided they wanted Nichols to have control of their CD releases.
+While Hoffman’s mastering wasn’t supposed to be released, he says that some nonetheless eventually found their way into stores.

-When Nichols mastered the first run of Steely Dan CDs, including Aja, he used the digital tapes he’d prepared a few years earlier.
-On some songs, Nichols’s mastering differs little from Hoffman’s.
+How do what are commonly referred to as Nichols's '80s mastering and Hoffman's '80s mastering compare?
+On a few tracks, Nichols’s mastering differs little from Hoffman’s.
 But on most tracks, Nichols’s ’84 mastering has more upper-midrange and treble than Hoffman’s, leading to a brighter sound, as the GIF below comparing Nichols’s (light blue) and Hoffman’s (purple) masterings of “Aja,” “Deacon Blues,” “Home at Last,” and “Peg” using Har-Bal’s “average power” graphs demonstrates:

 (click on image to see the animated comparison)